Logo Icon

 • If the order contains an error of judgement.

-• If it is against the constitution or contravention to the fundamental rights.
+• If it is against the constitution or infringement of fundamental rights.

 LegalEdge CLAT Mocks